 Section 1.
 General Qualifications a.
 5 years' work experience, including 2 years in of any of the following: food industry, supply chain management, science, traceability, policy development, or b.
 Degree or equivalent in business, economics, science or technical programme and 3 years' work experience including 2 years food-related in supply chain management, science, traceability or policy development.
-Examples of technical qualifications include: supply chain and logistics management, food/seafood science, and fisheries science.
+Examples of technical qualifications include: supply

+Section 1.
+General chain and logistics management, food/seafood science, and fisheries science.
 Competencies c.
-To demonstrate knowledge of food safety or quality systems management, product or supply chain risk assessment, traceability systems, and relevant national and international laws relating to product labelling and traceability.
+To demonstrate knowledge of food safety or quality systems management, product or supply chain risk assessment, traceability systems, and relevant national and international laws relating to product labelling and traceability. d.

-d.
 An understanding of fish and fish products and their supply chains, and the type of supply chain operation to be audited. e.
 The ability to manage relationships with colleagues and clients.
 Verification f.
 CV. mechanisms g.
 Previous employer's reference letter. h.
 CAB appraisal. i.
 Diploma or certificate. j.
 Confirmation of previous work experience.
 Section 2.
-Third-party techniques product and management system conformity assessment auditing Qualifications As per in Table 1 in the GCR.
-Competencies The ability to apply appropriate audit principles, procedures and techniques to the planning and execution of different audits so that audits are conducted in a consistent and systematic manner.
+Third-patechniques arty product and management system conformity assessment auditing Qualifications As per in Table 1 in the GCR.
+Competencies a.
+The ability to apply appropriate audit principles, procedures and techniques to the planning and execution of different audits so that audits are conducted in a consistent and systematic manner. b.
 Be able to verify the accuracy of collected information and be aware of the significance and appropriateness of audit evidence to support audit findings and conclusions. c.
 Understand and assess those factors that can affect the reliability of the audit findings and conclusions.
 Verification d.
 CAB training records. mechanisms e.
-Previous audit reports.
-Witness or office audits by an MSC-appointed accreditation body and/or assurance provider. g.
+Previous audit reports. f.
+Witness or office audits by an MSC-appointed accreditation body and/or assurance provider . g.
 CAB on-site observations, review of audit reports and feedback from clients.
 Guidance As per ISO 17021, the documented monitoring procedures for auditors shall include a combination of on-site observation, review of audit reports and feedback from clients.
 This monitoring shall be designed in such a way as to minimise disturbance to the normal processes of certification.
 Section 3.
-Understand ling of MSC CoC Standard and MSC CoC Certification Requirements Qualifications Prior to conducting MSC CoC audits, pass the MSC's CoC online training and re-take this course at least once every 3 years.
-For CFO auditors prior to conducting a CFO audit, also pass the CFO online training module and re-take this course at least once every 3 years. b.
-Pass the MSC's auditor training on updates to the CoC program documents prior to undertaking audits against the new requirements. c.
-Review any updates to the CoC requirements at least annually.
+Underst anding of MSC CoC Standard and MSC CoC Certification Requirements Qualifications Prior to conducting MSC CoC audits, pass the MSC's CoC online training and re-take this course at least once every 3 years.